sclorg/container-common-scripts/README.md

 Similar to `make test` but runs testsuite for Openshift, expected to be found at `$gitroot/$version/test/run-openshift`

+`make test-with-conu`
+The rule is similar to `make test`.
+It runs a test suite written using [conu library](https://github.com/user-cont/conu).
+The path to the test script is meant to be at `$gitroot/$version/test/run-conu`.
+By default the test suite is being run in the current environment.
+You can also run the tests in a container by defining variable `CONU_IMAGE`.
+Container images with conu are available in [this docker hub repository](docker.io/usercont/conu:0.6.2), a good value for the variable is `docker.io/usercont/conu:0.6.2`.

 `make clean`
 Runs scripts that clean-up the working dir.
 Depends on the `clean-images` rule by default and additional clean rules can be provided through the `clean-hook` variable.